VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

-- Give Clear Instructions: We started off the walk by gathering together, passing out the prayer walk guides and discussing how to pray.
+- Give Clear Instructions: We started off the walk by gathering together, passing out the prayer walk guides, and discussing how to pray.
 Because the girls were walking over their own schools, we urged them to think about people they knew who needed prayer and to use the guides to prompt them about what to pray.

 - Walking and Silent Prayer: After praying as a group, we walked single file around each school in silent prayer.
 Periodically, the girls would refer to their sheets in order to get more ideas for what to pray.
 It took us about 15-20 minutes to walk around each school.
-In the past, when we have walked the two school separately, we would sometimes go around twice.
+In the past, when we have walked the two schools separately, we would sometimes go around twice.

 - Gather Together for Group Prayer: At the end of our walk, we gathered everyone together and had a chance for praying out loud.
-I was very touched at how deeply some of the girls prayed for teachers, friends, and their school.
+I was very touched by how deeply some of the girls prayed for teachers, friends, and their school.

-- Reminder to Continue to Pray: One of the most important goals for our walk was to impress on the girls that they can pray every day as they walk across the school.
+- Reminder to Continue to Pray: One of the most important goals for our walk was to impress upon the girls that they can pray every day as they walk across the school.
 Giving them the prayer guide is a reminder of things that they can pray for that they may not have thought about before.